Budgeting as a couple – sounds good, right? But how do you do this in the best way for you?

 Goodbudget uses software to have a digital version of the envelope method.
 Some budget categories include things like food, beauty, pets, household, and so on.

 This can be a great budget app for couples because it can sync across your devices.
-Your partner will be able to see if you have spent in a budget category, and how much.
+Your partner will be able to see if you have spent in a budget category and how much.

-They offer both a free and paid version.
-With the free version you get the following features:
+With the free version, you get the following features:

-- 10 regular envelopes
+- Ten regular envelopes

-- 10 more envelopes
+- Ten more envelopes

-- 1 account
+- One account

-- 2 devices
+- Two devices

-- 1 year of history
+- One year of history

 - Debt tracking